 On September 30, 2013, the Company's stockholders approved the 2013 Equity Incentive Plan, or 2013 Plan, under which shares of the Company's common stock are reserved for issuance pursuant to stock awards, including, but not limited to, incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance stock awards, and performance cash awards.
 In addition, the share reserve automatically increased by 472,753 shares on January 1, 2014, and will continue to automatically increase on January 1st of each year, for a period of not more than ten years, in an amount equal to 5% of the total number of shares of capital stock outstanding on December 31st of the preceding calendar year, unless the Board determines otherwise prior to December 31st of such calendar year.
-From plan inception through March 31, 2014, the Company had issued options for an aggregate of 830,647 shares of the Company's common stock under the 2013 Plan.
+In June 2014, the Company's stockholders approved a proposal to increase the share reserve by an additional 500,000 shares.
+From plan inception through June 30, 2014, the Company had issued options for an aggregate of 911,647 shares of the Company's common stock under the 2013 Plan.